Bryan Jared Kramer: Minister for Police

 Prior to his appointment as Police Minister, Kramer claimed that members of the police force were actively planning an arrest and/or assassination attempt against him.
 He was quoted as saying "I have no question of doubt I will eventually get killed for what I do.
 It goes without saying when you get in the way of those stealing billions in public funds, they will do whatever it takes to get rid of you."

 As Minister for Police, Kramer has pursued reform of the police force, which has been troubled by allegations of corruption and abuse.
 He removed long-term acting Police Commissioner Gari Baki in July 2019, saying he was past compulsory retirement age and needed to be stood down.
 Despite Baki's attempts at reinstatement, the dismissal was successful.
 He appointed David Manning as acting Commissioner; Manning was confirmed in the position by a decision of the National Executive Council in December 2019.
 It was much speculated that Manning received the position because he was "tambu" (an in-law, or relative by marriage) of Kramer; however, Kramer has clarified that this allegation is false.

 Concerned about ongoing mismanagement of police finances, in June 2020 Kramer called the Fraud Squad to task about high rental costs.
 After investigation, Kramer determined that a company owned by a foreign national was charging high and escalating rents on a building leased by the Fraud Squad.
 He asked Commissioner for Taxation Sam Koim to investigate the company involved.

-In August 2020 the Royal PNG Constabulary and Australian Federal Police jointly undertook one of the largest drug busts in both country's histories, with over 500 kg of cocaine seized from a Cessna light aircraft that crashed shortly after takeoff on a secluded runway in Papa Lealea, Central Province.
+In August 2020 the Royal PNG Constabulary and Australian Federal Police jointly undertook one of the largest drug busts in both countries' histories, with over 500 kg of cocaine seized from a Cessna light aircraft that crashed shortly after takeoff on a secluded runway in Papa Lealea, Central Province.
 Five Australians were immediately arrested; the pilot was initially detained on illegal entry charges pending further drug-related charges.
 Kramer acknowledged the role played by PNG police in the operation, saying the multi-agency operation had been going on for two years.